 On the other hand, just because Sunset Overdrive was a popular game when it was free doesn't necessarily mean that Microsoft would be willing to invest in such a project (if they didn't already do so).
 After all, interest doesn't always translate to actual purchases (i.e. Batttleborn).

-At this point, it’s more or less common knowledge that everyone is investing into VR in some fashion.
-Sony has their first party VR peripheral, there’s already at least two competing VR headsets, and it would surprise no one if there is at least one mention of VR at every major E3 conference.
+At this point, it's more or less common knowledge that everyone is investing in VR in some fashion.
+Sony has their first-party VR peripheral, there are already at least two competing VR headsets, and it would surprise no one if there is at least one mention of VR at every major E3 conference.
 So far, the only major party that has been keeping rather quiet on the subject of VR is Microsoft.
 However, it should be kept in mind that the Oculus Rift comes with Xbox One controllers for a reason, and it never hurts to have your bases covered.

 That being said, it's far more likely that Microsoft is going all-in with their HoloLens product, as it could very well be a part of a new wave of home electronics that don't necessarily only pertain to gaming.
 Plus it's much easier for their marketing if they can compare HoloLens to Iron Man, Star Wars, Star Trek, and pretty much anything that has holograms in it.